Child Development Submission Guidelines

 - Include the DOI # when available

-Color figures publish online for free, but there is a $325 cost to print in color.
+Color figures publish online and in print free of charge.
 More technical information on images (accepted file types, image quality, etc.) is available at Wiley-Blackwell Author Services.
+Child Development strongly encourages authors to embed Tables and Figures in-text upon initial submission.

 Footnotes and Endnotes